 What "good enough" means

 In the 1950s, paediatrician and psychoanalyst Donald Winnicott coined the term "good enough mother" (we'd say "good enough parent" now).
-His argument was that children don't need perfection.
-They need someone who mostly gets it right and sometimes doesn't (Winnicott, 1971).
+His argument was that children thrive with someone who mostly gets it right and sometimes doesn't (Winnicott, 1971).

-That's not a consolation prize.
-It's the developmental picture.
+That's the developmental picture.
 Kids tend to build resilience through small, manageable frustrations.
-A world where everything goes perfectly doesn't give them practice at coping with one where it doesn't.
+A bit of imperfection gives them practice at coping with a world that has plenty of it.

 What this means for screen time

 Your kid watched 40 minutes of a calm game while you sat down and drank a coffee that was still warm.
-That's not failure.
 That's a parent managing their energy so they can be present later.

-Researcher Kristin Neff's work on self-compassion suggests that parents who treat themselves with kindness (rather than self-criticism) tend to have more emotional capacity for their kids (Neff, 2003).
-The research suggests that being hard on yourself doesn't tend to produce better parenting.
-It tends to produce more exhaustion.
+Researcher Kristin Neff's work on self-compassion suggests that parents who treat themselves with kindness tend to have more emotional capacity for their kids (Neff, 2003).
+Self-compassion appears to free up the energy that self-criticism tends to consume.

 Sources